Help your horse TRUST you

 Now let’s talk about teaching your horse to honor your personal boundaries.
 In the horse world, it makes sense if you're in charge to be able to protect your own space.
 It follows that if you aren't aware of and value your own space, how can you keep others safe.
 So, it's important to be able to create a personal space/bubble around yourself when leading and when entering your horse's paddock or stall.

 You can begin to do this by: First...THINKING and having a clear picture in your mind how far out your bubble goes...and picture your horse moving away to stay out of that bubble

 Secondly, create some rhythm (while maintaining your mental picture) around yourself with your arms, a stick, or rope depending on your relationship with your horse.
 Start with the movement very, very, small....then escalate only if necessary.
 Don't wait 'til the last minute to begin.
 Begin your communications when you still have a lot of space between the two of you.
 To be safe, be sure your horse is familiar with respecting space before you communicate with just your body.

-If your horse hasn’t heeded your warnings, tagging him/her is the last option … or I like to say biting 😉 your horse (just as another horse 🐎 would) … with your stick, stick string, or rope.
+If your horse hasn’t heeded your warnings, tagging him/her is the last option … or I like to say biting 😉 your horse (just as another horse 🐎 would) … with your stick, stick string, rope, or possibly waving a flag (if your horse is used to a flag).
 BUT just prior to this, create a mental picture of yourself tagging him/her in whatever way you plan to tag.
 IF your horse then moves, DON'T TAG them!

 One final note: as you develop your relationship, try NOT to use your stick.
 However if you end up needing to use it, try to make it appear as an extension of your body.
 Also when everything is going well, it’s important to keep your stick in a neutral position.
 Neutral should be down and dragging on the ground.
 It should only be lifted as part of your escalation and warnings.